herrera-ignacio/algorithms/sorting/quicksort/README.md

 Often the best practical choice for sorting because it is remarkably efficient on the average, expected running time is $O(n\ lg\ n)$, and the hidden constant factors are quite small.

+Moreover, Quicksort has a __smaller constant than merge sort__.
+So if they're both $O(n log n)$ time, quicksort is faster, and in practice it is because it hits the average case way more often than the worst case.

 ## Complexity

 |       | Worst | Best | Average |